Approximately 10-15% of patients with untreated Lyme disease develop neuro Lyme. Learn how Phyllanthus niruri may help.

 Try the World’s Healthiest Tea

-Would you like to experience the health benefits of Phyllanthus niruri?
+Would you like to explore the health benefits of Phyllanthus niruri?
 Or are you ready to try the world’s most beneficial tea right now?
 We are excited to share its immunomodulatory, anti-inflammatory, liver supporting, kidney supporting, and neuroprotective properties, which may provide neuro Lyme support and help you optimize your health.